HomerReid/meep_adjoint/docs/tutorial/index.rst

 .. ############################################################
 .. ############################################################
 .. ############################################################
 The function begins by parsing command-line arguments to `router.py`:

 .. code-block:: python
-   :lineno-start: 43

     parser = argparse.ArgumentParser()